acend/helm-basics-training/content/en/docs/05.0/_index.md

 #### Deployment empty selector

-The second error we get when trying to install the chart says:
+The second error we get when trying to install the chart reads:

 ```
 Error: release myrelease failed: Deployment.apps "myrelease-error-chart" is invalid: spec.selector: Invalid value: v1.LabelSelector{MatchLabels:map[string]string(nil), MatchExpressions:[]v1.LabelSelectorRequirement(nil)}: empty selector is invalid for deployment
 ```

-If you look at the deployment template or its rendered form you'll notice that something's wrong about the selector:
+If you look at the deployment template or its rendered form you'll notice that something's wrong with the selector:

 ```
   selector: